merge/coda-tools/README.md

 consideration whatsoever connected to it.
 For other codecs one has to become a licensee of various patent holders in order to be allowed to play videos for customers.

-It is great to have an alternative to patented technologies and it's therefore often the preferred.

 For video playback (and encoding) on i.MX platforms, binary firmware images are needed, to be run on the included BIT digital signals